enkidevs/curriculum/Web/HTML/sectioning-elements/semantic-containers.md

 The `<div>` and `<span>` elements are HTML containers, however, they are not semantic elements.

-ALso, there are elements which are containers, however, they are not semantic elements.
+Also, there are elements which are containers, however, they are not semantic elements.

 These are:
  - `<div>` defines a division or section
  - `<span>` used to group inline elements

 ---
 ## Practice